Let’s discuss embalming. There is a lot of information, or rather, misinformation around this subject so here are the straight facts.

-Embalming is usually required if a body is transported across international borders and is required for a body to leave the province of Nova Scotia.
+Embalming is required if a body is transported across international borders and is required for a body to leave the province of Nova Scotia.

 In the case of funeral homes, many will not allow a public viewing of a body without it being embalmed first, but there is still no specific law that requires that a body must be embalmed and set in a “lifelike” condition for display.

 Depending on the style of a funeral or burial arrangements, there may be benefits to embalming.
 Beyond that, there are arguments against the chemicals that are used in the embalming process.
 Some believe that the chemicals used to embalm the body can be detrimental to the environment.
 Some embalmers offer special embalming methods that use no formaldehyde, a component that is traditionally found in embalming chemicals.